Biofeedback Therapy in Scottsdale, AZ

 Biofeedback is applied to address a wide range of conditions, including stress-related disorders, anxiety, chronic pain, migraines, high blood pressure, and musculoskeletal issues.

-The specific biofeedback techniques used depend on the individual’s symptoms and treatment goals.
+Overall, the specific biofeedback techniques used depend on the individual’s symptoms and treatment goals.
 Like neurofeedback therapy, biofeedback starts with a comprehensive assessment (called a Physiological Stress Profile) that guides the training and recommendations offered.

 Home Practice